erszcz/msc-thesis/dfly-multiboot.md

 to enable read support of the disklabel are included in the structure definition.
-This is due to two guides -- the limitations of the embedded environment GRUB is running in and the design decision that GRUB ought not to have write support of any on-disk data for safety and security reasons.
+This is due to two guides -- the limitations of the embedded environment that GRUB is running in, and the design decision that GRUB ought not to have write support of any on-disk data for safety and security reasons.

 The second structure is a disklabel entry, i.e. a description of a